KKural/Exercise_3.1/Dodona-Learning-Path/description/Dodona_Learning_Path_Overview.md

 - Creation of collaborative exercises that encourage peer learning and discussion

 This learning path represents an ongoing effort to improve statistical education for criminology students by combining technical accuracy with pedagogical insight, creating an inclusive learning environment where students build confidence through meaningful engagement with statistical concepts.

+## 7. References

+Anderson, L. W., Krathwohl, D. R., Airasian, P. W., Cruikshank, K. A., Mayer, R. E., Pintrich, P. R., Raths, J., & Wittrock, M. C. (2001). *A taxonomy for learning, teaching, and assessing: A revision of Bloom's Taxonomy of Educational Objectives*.
+Longman.

+Krathwohl, D. R. (2002).
+A revision of Bloom's taxonomy: An overview. *Theory into Practice*, 41(4), 212-218.

+Vygotsky, L. S. (1978). *Mind in society: The development of higher psychological processes*.
+Harvard University Press.